Analyzing the Structural Integrity of an Induction Motor with Simulation

 Caty Fairclough May 11, 2017

 In the 1800s, two scientists — Nikola Tesla and Galileo Ferraris — separately invented their own versions of AC induction motors.
 Such AC motors turned out to be reliable alternatives to the DC motors that were popular at the time.
 To accurately study induction motors, we must account for the multiple physics that occur.
-As today’s example illustrates, we can include the electromechanical effects in version 5.3 of the COMSOL Multiphysics® software.
+As today’s example illustrates, we can include the electromechanical effects using the COMSOL Multiphysics® software.

 Taking a Closer Look at Induction Motors